forcedotcom/sfdx-analytics/README.md

     <br/>
 </div>

-> This sample application is designed to run on Salesforce Platform.
+> These samples are designed to run on Salesforce Platform.

 ## Table of contents